-InfoArmor offers a unique recovery help option.
-The company will provide deceased family member remediation.
+PrivacyArmor presents a unique recovery help option.
+The company will provide deceased family member coverage and remediation.
 If a deceased family member's personal information gets compromised including account takeover and fraud, InfoArmor will provide full identity fraud remediation services.

-Although InfoArmor offers several other monitoring services, the company does not provide its customers with internet scanning to ensure that their personal information is not being sold or traded online.
+Although PrivacyArmor offers several other monitoring services, the company does not seem to provide its customers with internet scanning or protective software against phishing attacks to ensure that their personal information and sensitive data is not being sold or traded online.

 The customer service is nonexistent.
 They have never answered me.
 Any time I mention "beer" or anything similar on Facebook they sent me an alert.
 You have to enter a security code every time you login, but you can only get the security code sent to your work email address.
 So if you are not at work or don't have access to email you cannot login.
 Most companies would let you chose a phone number to get SMS from too, but there is no option to do that, or if there is, customer service has not (ever) responded to me.